lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 in later messages of a session in which unprocessed EAD items (including GREASE EAD items) were present.

-Implementations SHOULD NOT attempt to recognize GREASE EAD items, and apply the default processing rules.
+Implementations SHOULD NOT attempt to recognize GREASE EAD items, and SHOULD apply the default processing rules.

 # GREASE cipher suites